lit/lit.dev/packages/lit-dev-content/site/docs/v1/getting-started.md

 <div class="alert alert-info">

-**If you're starting from scratch**, the open-wc project has a [project generator](https://open-wc.org/guides/developing-components/getting-started/) that can scaffold out an application project using LitElement.
+**If you're starting from scratch**, the open-wc project has a <a href="https://open-wc.org/guides/developing-components/getting-started/" target="_blank" rel="noopener">project generator</a> that can scaffold out an application project using LitElement.

 </div>